 Safeguarding is the requirement for payment institutions (PIs) and electronic money institutions (EMIs) to protect the funds they hold on behalf of customers.
 The rules ensure that, if a firm becomes insolvent, customer funds can be identified, separated from the firm’s own assets, and returned quickly.
 In the UK, safeguarding obligations are set out in the Payment Services Regulations 2017 (PSR 2017) and the Electronic Money Regulations 2011 (EMR 2011), and from 7 May 2026 under the new consolidated regime introduced through CASS 15 of the FCA Handbook.

-Safeguarding requirements apply to all authorised payment institutions and authorised electronic money institutions operating in the UK.
-Small e-money institutions are also within scope.
+Safeguarding requirements apply to authorised payment institutions other than firms that solely provide payment initiation services or account information services, authorised electronic money institutions, small electronic money institutions, and credit unions that issue e-money in the UK.
+Small payment institutions may opt in voluntarily.
 The rules apply whenever a firm holds funds received from payment service users in connection with a payment transaction, or funds received in exchange for electronic money issued by the firm.
 Firms must implement and maintain safeguarding arrangements from the point they begin holding relevant funds.

 Firms have two main approaches to safeguarding available to them: